k2view-academy/K2View-Academy/articles/04_fabric_studio/studio_ai/07_ai_configuration_and_prompts.md

 ---
 ```

 The `name` and `description` fields appear in the AI Configuration panel and in the agent selector.
-They do not affect the agent's behavior — they are for identification only.
+They do not affect the agent's behavior; they are for identification only.

 ## Prompt Fragments